ayshaw/repeatsProject/README.md

 1) Download and install DCAforR: https://github.com/roespada/DCAforRpackage/blob/master/DCAforR/
 2) Download and install modified plmc code: https://github.com/ayshaw/plmc
-3) clone this github repository
+3) clone this github repository and put your alignment working directory in the directory

 Old directions:
 1) modify and run splicing_repeats-general.ipynb - specify the pfam, pfam_dir, repeat starts, repeat length, and specify where the full alignment is.